mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests.md

 data:  as.matrix(tbl_data)
 McNemar's chi-squared = 66.002, df = 1, p-value = 4.505e-16
 ```
-Seeing the p value is so low, we can assume the f toward the cravat changed and morn with Dr. McAuliffe about this great loss in gentlemanly traditions...
+Seeing the p value is so low, we can assume the general sentiment toward the cravat changed.
+And seeing the direction of the fashion evolution we will mourn together with Dr. McAuliffe about this great loss in gentlemanly traditions...

 ## Association between 2 variables